buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 As with my note of caution about the use of Dribbble in Chapter 2, the intention of **Pattern Tap wasn’t to provide designs to raid for aesthetics**, it was to provide **different ways of tackling a design problem – using pre-existing patterns – that designers could learn from**.

 In essence, Pattern Tap was focused more on design principles – methods and approaches – and less on surface-level, aesthetic inspiration.
-Pattern Tap may have disappeared into the great big website graveyard in the sky, but other pattern libraries have surfaced to take its place.
+Pattern Tap may have disappeared into the great big website graveyard in the sky, but **other pattern libraries have surfaced to take its place**.

-{% include figure.html url="/images/ch3/c3-s1-ui-patterns-detail.png" alt="UI Patterns (Detail)" description="UI Patterns offers a wealth of solutions to commonly recurring design problems.
+{% include figure.html url="/images/ch3/c3-s1-ui-patterns-detail-1px-border.png" alt="UI Patterns (Detail)" description="UI Patterns offers a wealth of solutions to commonly recurring design problems.
 As its founder, Anders Toxboe explains: “Design patterns are standard reference points for the experienced user interface designer.”" %}

 [UI Patterns](http://ui-patterns.com) – created by Anders Toxboe, a Danish web developer – is an extensive collection of design patterns gathered together in one, centralised location.
 As the detail (above) shows, it collects **User Interface Design Patterns** – navigation, dealing with data, onboarding… – so that designers can explore pre-existing examples of common solutions to user interface problems.